ashbenj/React-Notes/README.md

 <br />

-Now with a ccess to all 3 props:
+Now with access to all 3 props:

 ```
 <Route render={(props) => (